 Z & Y – A great little restaurant and recently visited by the (ex) President of the United States Barrack Obama.
 Well if it’s good enough for him!

 The most Quintessential of Chinese delicacies are actually not Chinese at all!
-In fact, they are claimed to have been invented in San Francisco’s very own China Town and are probably of a Japanese origin.
+In fact, they are claimed to have been invented in San Francisco’s very own China Town and are probably of Japanese origin.
 Just about any Chinese meal served anywhere in the US will be followed by a cookie, including takeaways, even Panda express, and the cookies served in San Francisco are no different, But it’s a fun fact to share while eating!

 Golden Gate Fortune Cookie Company